RandomKiddo/image-modifier/FAQ.md

 You have a couple options here.
 If you wish for the enhancement to be on this repository, you can file an issue under the `Issues` tab using the template for a feature request, and it could be considered.
-On the other hand, you may fork this repository and add the feature for yourself, as long as it follows the guidelines under the `LaTex Project Public License v1.3c`
+On the other hand, you may fork this repository and add the feature for yourself, as long as it follows the guidelines under the `LaTeX Project Public License v1.3c`